 – Invasive adenocarcinoma (see comment)

-COMMENT: Histologic sections of the esophageal mass show an invasive adenocarcinoma with a predominantly *** pattern of growth.
+COMMENT: The esophageal mass biopsy show an invasive adenocarcinoma with a predominantly *** pattern of growth.
 There is *** gland formation consistent with a provisional WHO grade of *** .
 No signet ring cells are identified.

 Note: “Patterns” of growth: 1) Tubular (most common), 2) Papillary, 3) Mucinous, or 4)Signet ring